astropy/astropy/docs/development/releasing.rst

 you are going to run them multiple times, using a ``~/.netrc`` file is recommended - see `this Stack Overflow post
 <http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github/18362082>`_
-for more on how to do that).
+for more on how to do that, or
+`a similar github help page <https://help.github.com/articles/caching-your-github-password-in-git>`_).
 The script to actually scheck consistency should be run like:

     $ python 4.check_consistency.py > consistency.html